SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 It is sometimes useful to define a class, structure, or enumeration for which initialization can fail.
-This failure might be triggered by invalid initialization parameter values, or the absence of a required external resource, or some other condition that prevents initialization from succeeding.
+This failure might be triggered by invalid initialization parameter values, the absence of a required external resource, or some other condition that prevents initialization from succeeding.

 To cope with initialization conditions that can fail,